trueos/pcbsd/src-qt5/docs/introduction.rst

 .. index:: filesystems
 .. _Filesystems:

 BSD and Linux use different filesystems during installation.
-Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while PC-BSD® uses UFS or ZFS.
+Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while PC-BSD® uses OpenZFS.
 This means that if you wish to dual-boot with Linux or access data on an external drive that has been formatted with another filesystem, you will want to do a bit of research first to see if the data will be accessible to both operating systems.